floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 Thinking like a Rails developer, the fat model approach comes to mind.
 Let's put all the logic for this into a model and let the controller action pass in the params.
 Be done with it, move on.
 Have a beer maybe.

-This is not viable here, since Elixir ultimately does not care where your function lives. _There are no models, just functions and structs_.
+This is not viable here, since Elixir ultimately does not care where your functions live. _There are no models, just functions and structs_.

 I decided in favour of a more controller based approach.
 The controller will do the the copying and transform the file input into a usable `params` map: